 Seasonal sampling schedule.
 At sites with well-defined, discrete, growing seasons, the seasonal sampling frequency varies to capture rapid changes during phenological transition periods.
 The sampling season begins with at least one observation each year within 7 days prior to the onset of springtime activity (variably defined as breaking leaf buds, breaking needle buds, emerging needles, or initial growth; see column 2 in Table 1).
 Pre-season weekly sampling begins one to two weeks in advance of anticipated leaf/flower bud break, based on MODIS green up data or data from previous years' sampling at the site.
 Intensive sampling (3x/week) occurs in conjunction with the onset of springtime phenological activity and continues through the early spring development.
 Once >50% of leaf/canopy development has occurred sampling can be reduced to once a week until full canopy has developed.
 Post 95% canopy development, sampling is further reduced to once every other week until reproductive phenophases are complete.
-A second intensive stage (2x/week) begins with the first colored leaf or needle indicating seasonal senescence and continues until all individuals show some sign of fall color change then reduces to once a week through the end of the season.
+A second intensive stage (2x/week) begins with the first colored leaf or needle indicating seasonal senescence, and continues until all individuals show some sign of fall color change then reduces to once a week through the end of the season.
+It is not uncommon for sites with short growing season to skip mid-season low frequency sampling intervals because phenophase intensity triggers are not met.

 Hybrid sampling schedule.
 Some sites, including arid or semiarid sites, driven by moisture rather than temperature, or sites where plants do not typically hit the seasonal frequency triggers, are particularly difficult to schedule in advance and do not progress in predictable fashion throughout the year.
-Such sites may be sampled according to a hybrid schedule; sampling dates and frequency may be more episodic but sampling should have the same goal of increasing frequency during periods of rapid change, but are flexible to start and end sampling multiple times throughout the year.
+Such sites may be sampled according to a hybrid schedule.
+Sampling dates and frequency may be more episodic but sampling should have the same goal as the seasonal sampling schedule of increasing frequency during periods of rapid change, but are flexible to start and end sampling multiple times throughout the year.
 One example of a hybrid sampling schedule is starting with year round regular sampling (1x/week), increasing frequency during periods of growth, then dropping to <1/week during dormant periods (see Appendix F for an example schedule from a semiarid site).
-The varied intensity is intended to strategically use sampling periods in order to monitor phases of rapid phenological change, while minimizing labor/disturbance associated with frequent measurements during times of year of less rapid change or inactivity and still targeting total number of bouts to 50 per year (Table 1).
+The varied intensity is intended to strategically use sampling periods in order to monitor phases of rapid phenological change, while minimizing labor/disturbance associated with frequent measurements during times of less rapid change or inactivity and still targeting total number of bouts to 50 per year (Table 1).

-Technicians are required to take phenological observations on all individuals each time monitoring is performed, unless the end-of-season phenophase/trigger has been reached for a particular individual
+Field ecologists are required to record phenological observations on all individuals, on both the primary transect and within the phenocam plot, each time monitoring is performed, unless the end-of-season phenophase/trigger has been reached for a particular individual (seasonal sampling schedule only), in which case, monitoring of that individual is not required for the remainder of the season.